O-RAN Near-Real-Time RIC

-To have an overview of the different entities’ operations: xApp subscription management is required to be able to identify the new xApps and to allow data distribution among all of them that subscribe to the data collection and provides awareness of the xApps that are onboarded.
+To have an overview of the different entities’ operations: xApp subscription management is required to be able to identify the new xApps and to allow data distribution among all of them that subscribe to the data collection and provide awareness of the xApps that are onboarded.
 To distribute the information among those entities we need the message bus, thus the messaging infrastructure is included.
-Conflict mitigation in turn is needed to resolve e.g. overlapping requests.
-For example, we may have one function, being mobility load balancing (MLB) and another one, like mobility robustness optimization (MRO) – both well known from potential conflicts within self-organizing networks (SON) framework.
+Conflict mitigation, in turn, is needed to resolve e.g. overlapping requests.
+For example, we may have one function, being mobility load balancing (MLB) and another one, like mobility robustness optimization (MRO) – both well-known from potential conflicts within self-organizing networks (SON) framework.
 Both of them can have an adversarial impact on the actual user behavior.
-E.g. one may say that the user needs to be moved from one cell to another due to high traffic load, while the other in the same time may want to move the user back as the handover boundary change due to high handover failure rate.
-In such a case the individual user will be “ping-ponged” between the two cells if we don’t have conflict mitigation function that looks on what’s happening in the network and what impact the potential action may have on the network operation if being executed in the E2-Node.
+E.g. one may say that the user needs to be moved from one cell to another due to high traffic load, while the other at the same time may want to move the user back as the handover boundary change due to a high handover failure rate.
+In such a case the individual user will be „ping-ponged” between the two cells if we don’t have a conflict mitigation function that looks at what’s happening in the network and what impact the potential action may have on the network operation if being executed in the E2-Node.
 In such an example the conflict mitigation function’s job is to align the potential actions to avoid such undesired behavior.

 near-RT RIC Implementation Options